Adobe Systems has pushed seven security updates to its Flash Player to protect users from remote attacks, memory corruption and system crashes.

 Adobe announced yesterday (Nov.
 6) that it would update its notoriously buggy and aggravating Flash Player in sync with Microsoft's monthly update.
 As many security and tech experts speculated, that move was inevitable once Microsoft decided to bake Flash into Internet Explorer 10.

 Microsoft pushes out updates and security fixes on the second Tuesday of every month, but Flash users are encouraged to take Adobe's update as quickly as possible.

-Adobe was the subject of much scrutiny this summer after a couple of major security problems left tens of millions of users vulnerable to zero-day exploit attacks .
-Adobe was forced to issue rapid-fire updates , causing confusion and frustration among many of its customers and partners.
+Adobe was the subject of much scrutiny this summer after a couple of left tens of millions of users .
+Adobe was , causing confusion and frustration among many of its customers and partners.

 Although it will create more work for IT departments at least one day each month, the synchronization with Microsoft was praised by IT professionals.